Simplifying small area estimation with rFIA: a demonstration of tools and techniques: Introduction

-The design-based, post-stratified estimators implemented in rFIA offer a form of direct domain estimation---arguably the simplest of SAE methods.
-This approach relies only on samples from a specified domain to construct population estimates \citep{rao2015small}.
-Alternatively, model-based SAE techniques draw strength from outside the domain of interest to improve inference on small domains.
-Among model-based SAE methods, estimators constructed at the level of domains are referred to as area-level methods (e.g., domains may be counties, years, ecoregions), and alternatively, estimators constructed at the level of population units are referred to as unit-level methods (e.g., each domain contains multiple, often many, population units; an inventory plot comprises one population unit) \citep{rao2015small}.
 By design, rFIA does not implement model-based SAE techniques directly, owing to their exceptional variety and requirements for thorough model checking and validation.
-Rather, rFIA automates the process of summarizing FIA data to a form that is appropriate for input to a wide variety of unit-level and area-level SAE models.
+Rather, rFIA automates the process of summarizing FIA data to a form that is appropriate for input to a wide variety of unit- and domain-level SAE models.
 Hence, rFIA allows the user to focus their attention on model development and data output, as opposed to the intricacies of FIA's data structure and sampling design.